Using second-order information in gradient sampling methods for nonsmooth optimization: Descent method

-In this section, we will construct a descent method based on minimizing the second-order model $\Txeps$ from the previous section.
-We begin by deriving a theoretical version of this method for which we assume that the whole second-order $\varepsilon$-jet $\Jeps(x)$ is available in all $x \in \R^n$.
-We prove convergence to a minimum of $f$ for the case where $f$ is convex and briefly discuss convergence for the general nonconvex case.
-Since the assumption of being able to evaluate the whole set $\Jeps(x)$ is too strong for the theoretical algorithm to have any practical use, we then construct a (heuristic) approximation scheme for $\Jeps(x)$ based on only sampling single points that allows us to turn the theoretical algorithm into a practical one.
-Under the assumption that this approximation scheme always terminates, we show convergence of the practical method as well.
+In this section, we construct a descent method for minimizing $f$ based on minimizing the second-order model $\Txeps$ from the previous section.
+We begin by deriving an abstract version of this method (Algo.\ \ref{algo:abstract_descent_method}) in Section \ref{subsec:abstract_algorithm}, for which we assume that the entire second-order $\eps$-jet is available at each $x \in \R^n$.
+We prove convergence to critical points for the case where $f$ is convex or of max-type.
+Since the entire $\eps$-jet is not available in practice, we then construct an approximation scheme for $\Jeps(x)$ (Algo.\ \ref{algo:approx_jet}) in Section \ref{subsec:approximating_eps_jet} that only requires a single element of $\J_0^2 f(y)$ at every $y \in B_\eps(x)$ and prove its termination.
+In Section \ref{subsec:practical_algorithm}, we insert this scheme into the abstract algorithm, yielding the practical Algo.\ \ref{algo:practical_descent_method}, for which we then prove the same convergence results as for the abstract method.